fac21/MariyaPeychinova-timer/README.md

     }, 1000)
 ```
     Let's try to work on changing the startButton now!
-4. startButton textContent changed on 'click' event in the eventListener.
+4. StartButton textContent changed on 'click' event in the eventListener.

 ```javascript
 startButton.textContent = 'PAUSE';
 ```
 Let's work on the loggic for 'PAUSE' and 'START'.

 5. That wasn't easy!
 With defining a new variable myInterval, I managed to do it.
 ```javascript